NotAlvin/Argus-Pub/OGL/readme.md

-%title Inriskable API data connector documentation
-%author Alvin Leung (BJB Global Innovation Lab)
-%date today

 # Inriskable API Connector README

+---

+Title: Inriskable API data connector documentation
+Author: Alvin Leung (BJB Global Innovation Lab)
+Date: 22nd July 2024

 ---

 ## Overview

 This API connector fetches news articles related to specified entities (names and companies) using the Inriskable API.
 It processes the fetched articles to include details like summaries, sentiment scores, and associated images.
 The results are then saved in a structured JSON format according to the template classes provided by LEDR.

 ---